4c65736975/headerWizard/README.md

 - **Simple Interface**: Simple configuration interface within VS Code makes setting up and managing templates a breeze.
 - **Extensibility**: Support for adding new file types and customizing templates as per your needs.

-Get the AutoHeader extension for VS Code now and level up your coding efficiency and consistency!
+Get the HeaderWizard extension for VS Code now and level up your coding efficiency and consistency!

 <p align="right">&#x2191 <a href="#top">back to top</a></p>